BBaysinger/bb-portfolio/docs/architecture-decisions.md

 - **Context / Architecture:**
   - Orchestrator responsibilities:
     - Runs Terraform (init/plan/apply) to create/update the EC2 instance and supporting resources.
-    - Optionally builds and pushes images to registries:
+    - Automatically builds and pushes images to registries (always executed to ensure consistency):
-      - Production → Amazon ECR
+      - Production → Amazon ECR (with AWS_PROFILE=bb-portfolio-user)
       - Development → Docker Hub
     - Dispatches the reusable "Redeploy" GitHub Actions workflow to generate runtime `.env.*` files on EC2 from GitHub Secrets and to (re)start containers.
     - Provides a safe SSH-based fallback to upload env files and restart Docker Compose profiles directly on the instance if workflow dispatch is unavailable.